Azure/AzureSelectedZone/README.md

 > [!NOTE]
  > - Only one of the zone='n' or zonePlacementPolicy can be provided at a time during VM create.
 If both are provided at the same time, an error will be thrown.
  > - Only one of includeZones/excludeZones can be provided at a time.
 If both are provided at the same time, an error will be thrown.
- > - The scope of this Private Preview allows SI VM creation via REST API or ARM template
+ > - The scope of this Private Preview allows SI VM creation via REST API or ARM template in EastUS2EUAP region

 ## Benefits of Azure Selected Zone
 This will improve customers’ zonal deployment experience in comparison to current explicit selection of zone (1/2/3).
 Azure will attempt to select the most optimal zone and aid in improved zonal VM allocation success rate!